manatlan/sudoku_resolver/RESULTS.md

 # Results from 'GITHUB' host

-The goal is to compare runtime speed of a same algo, in differents implementations/languages, while injecting the 1956 grids of [grids.txt](grids.txt)
+The goal is to compare runtime speed of a same algo (sudoku resolver), in differents implementations/languages, while injecting the 1956 grids of [grids.txt](grids.txt)

 ## Results